 DO go to mediation prepared:

 Always go to mediation with a custody and time-share plan.
-You could also bring in a calendar with days marked off for each parent and addressing school holidays, work schedules, and extracurricular activities.
+You could also bring in a calendar with days marked off for each parent and address school holidays, work schedules, and extracurricular activities.
 The mediator may use your proposal as a starting place for negotiation.
 You will impress the counselor with preparedness and will also feel more confident knowing you have thought through a plan that feels doable.

 DO have an open mind and a business-like attitude: